 What is the project

-Whakatipu Active Travel an integrated network of trails for walking and cycling that connects to public transport, providing a genuine alternative to getting around by car.
+Whakatipu Active Travel is an integrated network of trails for walking and cycling that connects to public transport and key destinations, providing a genuine alternative to getting around by car.

-It is designed to connect key destinations such as Arrowtown, Arthur's Point, Kelvin Heights, Jacks Point, Lake Hayes Estate and Shotover Country, Fernhill, Frankton and Queenstown.
+It is designed to connect to locations like Arrowtown, Arthur's Point, Kelvin Heights, Jacks Point, Lake Hayes Estate and Shotover Country, Fernhill, Frankton, and Queenstown.

 A programme of work to deliver new walking and cycling facilities, as outlined in the completed business case, has been approved by Council and joint funding for the first package of the new network has been approved by Waka Kotahi NZ Transport Agency.